ThePOGG’s Casino Gambling FAQ

 The differences between the variants of Video Poker are mostly down to paytable changes, though there are some rarer (at least online) versions that change the structure of the game.

 Optimal strategy is entirely dependent on the game version being played and the specific paytable on offer.
-It is not easily summarized for any game variant, but you’re welcome to use our video poker strategy calculator and strategy trainer.
+It is not easily summarized for any game variant.

 Is it possible to consistently win playing online casino games?